FLY FISHING FOR CARP | FLIES AND TECHNIQUES

 Over time you’ll learn the highest probability casts.
 For example, tailing carp are always your best bet.
 Feeding carp are looking for a meal.

-One more productive method is to cast your sinking fly several feet behind the carp, then before your fly starts to sink, pull it up past the fish’s head and into the feeding zone (in front of the fish’s mouth).
+One more productive method is to cast your sinking fly several feet past the carp, then before your fly starts to sink, pull it up to the fish’s head and into the feeding zone (in front of the fish’s mouth).

 When a feeding carp takes your fly, the first thing it’s going to do is make a long run for deeper water.
 The run can be long and might get you into your backing, depending on the carp size.
 Once the carp stops running, it’ll stubbornly hold the bottom.